robinkyl002/startup/notes.md

 Range requires some JS

 A placeholder displays the provided text in the box as instructions to the user on what information should be input.

+### HTML Media Assignment

+#### External Media

+Use src to link in audio, video or images using the link

+img

+- alt gives alternate text for the image

+audio

+- controls gives the user access to the controls for the playback of the audio
+- autoplay attribute starts the playback as soon as the file is loaded
+- loop attribute keeps audio playing over and over again

+video

+- controls
+- autoplay
+- `crossorigin="anonymous"`
+  - May need to be used if you are requesting files from a different domain than the one serving your content
+- On churchofjesuschrist.org you can get the link for video by left clicking on the video, clicking on asset info, then clicking on the copy icon next to the desired resolution.

+#### Internal Media

+svg

+- render graphics in inline HTML

+canvas

+- facilitates 2D drawing and animation
+- drawing requires JS

 ## CSS